Home

 Dialogi.
 Fortuna.
 Febris prima.
 Febris secunda.
 Trias Romana.
 Inspicientes.

 Colophon: Mainz, Johann Schöffer, April 1520.
 Small 4to (19.5 x 14 cm).
 With a lovely woodcut of the blindfolded Fortuna on title-page (by Hans Weiditz?), a large woodcut initial Q (repeated twice) and several vine leaf ornaments.
 Printed in roman type.
-19th-century half vellum.
+19th-century half vellum, marbled paper sides.
 [72] ll.

 € 3,750

 A few manuscript numbers in the margins.
-Title-page slightly thumbed and a couple spots, otherwise in very good condition.
-Vellum a bit soiled and the spine partly cracked, but still firm and good.
-FairMur (G) 215; Machiels H475; Proctor 9872; VD16 H 6346; for the author: Bietenholz, Contemporaries of Erasmus II, pp. 216-220.
+The vellum is slightly soiled and the spine is partly cracked, but still firm and good.
+The title page is slightly thumbed and has a couple spots, otherwise in very good condition.
+FairMur (G) 215; Machiels H475; Proctor 9872; USTC 664408 (6 copies); VD16 H 6346; cf. Adams H1225 (other ed.); for the author: Bietenholz, Contemporaries of Erasmus II, pp. 216-220.

 Related Subjects: